adamnieto/django/README.md

 Example:
 ```
-|dont_escape,incorrect usage of the dont_escape filter could lead to a vulnerability.
+|dont_escape,the incorrect usage of the dont_escape filter could lead to a vulnerability.
 ```
 ---
 ## Installation